manijak/nativescript-carousel/README.md

 ## Changelog

 **2.1.1**
 * Corrected README, iOS does indeed allow for tap-events innside the CarouselItems, thanks @terreb!
+* Fixed the selectedPage property on iOS, now also returns selected index.
+* Updated iOS Podfile to 1.4.12

 **2.1.0**
 * Added Android support!